Overview of Okanagan Water Quality Studies and Monitoring

 WWF (World Wildlife Fund) Canada is “taking the pulse of Canada’s rivers” with a Canada-wide assessment of the country’s watersheds, focusing on four indicators of river health and seven key threats.

-The Regional District of North Okanagan (RDNO) has completed a preliminary water quality report on Swan Lake, which is located north of Vernon and south of Spallumcheen, mostly within Electoral Area “B”.
+The Regional District of North Okanagan (RDNO) is undertaking water quality assessments of Swan Lake, which is located north of Vernon and south of Spallumcheen, mostly within Electoral Area “B”.